braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion.md

 #### Only write new or updated attributes to minimize consumption

 We will sync all attributes in a given row, regardless of whether they are the same as what’s currently on the user profile.
-Given that, we recommend you only sync attributes you want to add or update.
+Given that, we recommend only syncing attributes you want to add or update.

 #### Use a UTC timestamp for the UPDATED_AT column

 The `UPDATED_AT` column should be in UTC to prevent issues with daylight savings time.
 Prefer UTC-only functions, such as `SYSDATE()` instead of `CURRENT_DATE()` whenever possible.

 #### Separate EXTERNAL_ID from PAYLOAD column
 The PAYLOAD object should not include an external id or other id type.

 #### Removing an attribute

-If you want to completely remove an attribute from a user’s profile, you can set it to `null`.
+You can set it to' null' if you want to completely remove an attribute from a user’s profile.
 If you want an attribute to remain unchanged, don't send it to Braze until it’s been updated.

 #### Create JSON string from another table